 - They may feel tired and want to sleep.
-It might be helpful to remind them of where they are. - Stay with them until they fully recover and can safely return to what they had been doing before the seizure.

-Some people recover quickly, but others may take longer to feel back to normal again.
+It might be helpful to remind them of where they are. - Stay with them until they fully recover and can safely return to what they had been doing before the seizure. - Some people recover quickly, but others may take longer to feel back to normal again.

-Focal to bilateral tonic clonic seizures (previously secondarily generalised seizures)
+Focal to bilateral tonic clonic seizures

 Sometimes a focal seizure spreads to affect both sides of the brain.
 This is called a focal to bilateral tonic clonic seizure.
-Some people call the focal seizure an 'aura' or 'warning', as it warns them that a tonic clonic seizure may follow (see page 8).
+Some people call the focal seizure an 'aura' or 'warning', as it warns them that a tonic clonic seizure may follow (see below).